coringao/osmose-emulator/README.md

           |    ___|.--------.--.--.|  |.---.-.|  |_.-----.----.
           |    ___||        |  |  ||  ||  _  ||   _|  _  |   _|
           |_______||__|__|__|_____||__||___._||____|_____|__|
-        Public release, re-written and contributor by Carlos Donizete Froes.
+        Public release, re-written and continued by Carlos Donizete Froes.
         Holder by copyright Bruno Vedder.

 ### Osmose Emulator means

 In brief it's an Sega Master System/Game Gear emulator encapsulated into C++ classes.

+Many thanks to Vedder Bruno, the original author of Osmose Emulator.

 *What's new:*
 -----------